jeromerg/NCase/README.md

 }
 ```

-The result is a fine granular testing: By keeping the `userSet` as it is, you keep an exhaustive testing of the `user` input.
-And by switching the `todoSet` to a `PairwiseCombinations` definition, you get an more efficient, but more superficial, testing of the `todo` input.
+The result is a fine granular level of testing: By keeping the `userSet` as it is, you exhaustively test of the `user` input.
+And by switching the `todoSet` to a `PairwiseCombinations` definition, you attain a more efficient, albeit superficial, level of testing of the `todo` input.

 Tackle dedicated asserts: Tree Definition
 -----------------------------------------

 If you need to perform asserts that depend on the input values, you have two alternatives.
 You can:

-- Rewrite a simplified logic of the system under test in your test, in order to calculate the expectations as a function of the input values
+- Rewrite in a simplified form the logic of the system under test in your test, in order to calculate the expectations as a function of the input values
 - Or you can provide the expected values along with the input values and pass both to the *Act and Assert* statements.

 With the latter solution, you cannot automatically generate test cases with combinatorial operators, like `AllCombinations` or `PairwiseCombinations` because the expected values are bound to the input values.
 To solve this issue, NCase contains another definition called `Tree`.
-The `Tree` definition allows to define a set of test cases by the mean of a tree.
+The `Tree` definition allows you to define a set of test cases by the mean of a tree.

 The following lines of code illustrate how it works: